Genocides in history (1490 to 1914): Balkan Wars

 The Ottoman Muslim genocide during the Balkan Wars refers to the expulsion and systematic extermination of Ottoman Muslim civilians which was committed by members of the Balkan League from 1912 to 1913, during the Balkan Wars.
 In 1912, the Kingdom of Serbia, Kingdom of Greece, Tsardom of Bulgaria and the Kingdom of Montenegro declared war on the Ottomans.
 The Ottomans quickly lost territory.
-According to Geert-Hinrich Ahrens, "the invading armies and Christian insurgents committed a wide range of atrocities upon the Muslim population."
+According to lawyer Geert-Hinrich Ahrens, "the invading armies and Christian insurgents committed a wide range of atrocities upon the Muslim population", with political scientist Dale Tatum describing the massacres that occurred as "acts of genocide".
 In Kosovo, Albania, and parts of Macedonia, most of the victims were Albanians while in other areas the victims were mostly Turks and Pomaks.
 A large number of Pomaks in the Rhodopes were forcibly converted to Orthodoxy but later allowed to reconvert, which most of them did.
 Jews were also targeted in the ensuing violence.

 During these wars, hundreds of thousands of Turks and Pomaks fled from their villages and became refugees.
 The total number of refugees is estimated to be between 400,000 and 813,000.
 The number of Ottoman civilians who were killed is estimated to range from 732,000 to 1,500,000.